What you need to know about Africanized Bees

 The killer bees’ aggressive defense of their homes cannot be underestimated.
 These killer bees will attack people or animals that accidentally come near their territory even when they are not being provoked or bothered.
 If you “trespass” into their area, vibrations from your footsteps and any noises can bring a ruthless attack.
 Killer bees can chase a person or animal for up to a quarter mile.

 In Arizona, the peak season for bee attacks is the summer.
-With hot, dry conditions, there is less honey and the killer bees are more protective of their hives.
-If you do see a swarm of bees headed your way, run directly to a house or car and close all the windows.
+There is less honey in hot, dry conditions, and the killer bees are more protective of their hives.
+If you see a swarm of bees headed your way, run directly to a house or car and close all the windows.
 Fortunately, bees fly slowly; a healthy person should be able to run faster than they can fly.
-Don’t stop running – remember killer bees can follow you for a long distance.
+Don’t stop running – remember, killer bees can follow you for a long distance.

 Bee professionals to the rescue

-Fortunately, there are carefully trained professionals who can remove bees from your premises.
-If you see even a few bees flying from cracks or piles of wood or hear their buzzing indoors, you need to call bee control professionals right away.
+Fortunately, carefully trained professionals can remove bees from your premises.
+If you see even a few bees flying from cracks or wood piles or hear them buzzing indoors, you need to call bee control professionals immediately.
 There could be beehives hiding in the vicinity.
 Africanized bees like to be near water, such as canals, irrigated areas, or ponds, but can show up anywhere.
 Bee specialists often find hives full of bees behind the walls of houses.

 Whether or not the bees on your property are Africanized, the place for bees is in the fields, not your chimney, attic, garage, shed, or woodpile.
 A specialist can safely remove the bees and relocate the colony.

 Our world needs honey bees.
-However, you should never have to put up with bees on your property.
+However, it would be best if you never had to put up with bees on your property.
 Call University Termite & Pest Control for safety and peace of mind.